Forest legislation in Finland

 The amendments to the Forest Act increase the freedom of choice of forest owners in managing their own forest property, improve the profitability of forestry and operating conditions of wood-producing industry, and enhance the biodiversity of forests.
 One important objective in the reform was to have less detailed regulation on the treatment of forests and to clarify the legislation.
 The most important changes include allowing uneven-aged forest stands, abolition of age and diameter limits in regeneration, more diverse range of tree species, and increase in habitats of special importance (section 10).
 Notification of the establishment of seedling stands is no longer required and supervision is targeted to the results of regeneration, for which new minimum limits have been specified.

 The amendments to the Forest Management Associations Act allow forest owners more freedom of choice in supervising their interests and purchasing forest services, as well as improve the competitiveness and profitability of forestry and related industries.
-The act as a whole enters into force in 2015, but the tax-like forest management fees are not collected starting from 2014.
-The last forest management fees are thus collected for the year 2013 and these area payable at the end of 2014.
-In the future the forest management associations will finance their activities by membership fees collected from forest owners and by return on their business operations.
+The act as a whole entered into force in 2015, but the tax-like forest management fees were not collected starting from 2014.
+At present, the forest management associations will finance their activities by membership fees collected from forest owners and by return on their business operations.
 The restrictions on these business operations are abolished, which means that the forest management associations will be allowed to produce forestry and timber trade services for their members.

 The purpose of the Forest Damages Prevention Act is to ensure good forest health by preventing insect damages, in particular.
 The new act is quite similar to the earlier one, entitled the Act on Preventing Insect and Fungi Damages.
 The most significant changes are those concerning the earlier removal of spruce timber in southern Finland, provisions on energy wood, time limit for taking stumps away from forest, and definition of damaged wood to be removed from forest.
 The act simplifies the administration by replacing most of the control in the field by operators’ self-supervision.